hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

 Different kernels are already installed for you.
 No matter which languages you are using, there will be one which suit you with your ML project.
-Notices that pySpark Kernel is for using Spark with Livy and Spark Operator.
+Notice that pySpark Kernel is used for Spark with Livy and Spark Operator.
 To run simple spark job, just use Python3 kernel and import pySpark module manually.

 ![image](https://user-images.githubusercontent.com/72959956/120460537-cc66d200-c3cb-11eb-8410-3b7ec95051d5.png)